-On or before [11:00AM] on [March 11, 2022], each PSE Trading Participant shall submit to the [representatives of the Receiving Agent at the office of the Receiving Agent], its firm orders and commitments to purchase the Trading Participants Offer Shares the ("TP Undertaking").
-The payment for the Trading Participants Offer Shares allocated shall be made no later than [12:00 P.M. on March 18, 2022].
+On or before [11:00 AM] on [May 25, 2022], each PSE Trading Participant shall submit to the Receiving Agent, its firm orders and commitments to purchase the Trading Participants Offer Shares the ("TP Undertaking").
+The payment for the Trading Participants Offer Shares allocated shall be made no later than

+[12:00 noon on May 27, 2022].
 In no case shall a PSE Trading Participant be awarded more than the Offer Shares indicated in its TP Undertaking and covered by its payment.